SakuDaku05/Grantit/README.md

 1. Gemini 2.5 Flash (LLM Integration)

-To prove my readiness for Phase 3 of the GSoC project, I integrated an LLM stretch goal.
+To prove my readiness for Phase 3 of the project, I integrated an LLM stretch goal.
 I specifically chose Google's Gemini 2.5 Flash for a very specific data-engineering reason: Native JSON Mode.

 In an automated data pipeline, you don't want an AI that "chats"; you want an AI that formats.
 By utilizing response_mime_type="application/json", I forced the Gemini model at the API level to strictly output parsable JSON arrays.
 No markdown backticks, no conversational fluff.
 This allows the LLM to logically deduce ISSR research categories based on context, guaranteeing structural integrity downstream.